Port Hueneme, California

-Port Hueneme (/waɪˈniːmi/ wy-NEEM-ee; Chumash: Wene Me) is a small beach city in Ventura County, California, surrounded by the city of Oxnard and the Santa Barbara Channel.
+Port Hueneme (/waɪˈniːmi/ wy-NEE-mee; Chumash: Wene Me) is a small beach city in Ventura County, California, surrounded by the city of Oxnard and the Santa Barbara Channel.
 Both the Port of Hueneme and Naval Base Ventura County lie within the city limits.

 Port Hueneme has a south-facing sand beach, known for its surfing.
 The beach has a wooden fishing pier and is about a mile long between Ormond Beach downcoast and Point Hueneme Light at the harbor entrance shared by the naval base and the port.
-The Waterfront Promenade, also known as the Lighthouse Promenade, provides a paved public access along the shoreline with two historic sites at viewpoints: the 1872 Wharf and the Oxnard Packing House.
+The Waterfront Promenade, also known as the Lighthouse Promenade, provides a paved public access along the shoreline with two historic sites at viewpoints, the 1872 Wharf and the Oxnard Packing House.

 Name

 The name Hueneme derives from the Spanish spelling of the Ventureño Chumash name Wene Me, meaning "Resting Place".
 In the 1800s, the postmaster named the post office Wynema after his company, Wynema Lighter Co.
 The town's name was officially changed to Port Hueneme in 1939 and was incorporated March 24, 1948.

 In July 2021, the city council approved starting the process to change the city name to Hueneme Beach.
 During the adoption of the strategic plan in October 2020, staff recommended rebranding the city as a way to attract tourism, bring new businesses, and draw attention to the city's coastline.
 The initiative was voted down in November 2022.